vielmetti/commonplace/content/about/_index.md

 ---

 * [LinkedIn](https://www.linkedin.com/in/edwardvielmetti)
-* Current employer, Packet, an Equinix company: [Ed Vielmetti](https://www.packet.com/about/team/ed-vielmetti/)
+* Current employer: Packet, an Equinix company

 Ed Vielmetti is an Internet veteran with over 30 years experience.